hoprnet/hoprnet/NETWORK_REGISTRY.md

 <mark>When not in production</mark>, CI/CD will mint "Network_registry" NFTs to `CLUSTER_NETWORK_REGISTERY_LINKED_ADDRESSES[1]` and `CLUSTER_NETWORK_REGISTERY_LINKED_ADDRESSES[3]` on deployment.

-There are 10 "Network_registry" NFTs being minted to the "Dev Bank" account per deployment, where you can transfer some tokens from.
+There are 6 "Network_registry" NFTs (3 "developer" rank and 3 of "community" rank) being minted to the "Dev Bank" account per deployment, where you can transfer some tokens from.

 For the <mark>staging environment</mark>, please call the following function where the `PRIVATE_KEY` is the private key of the node runner's account.
 This call can only succeed if the caller (i.e. the `PRIVATE_KEY` or the node runner) has "Network_registry" NFT (on goerli staging environment).

 ```
-PRIVATE_KEY<private key of "account"> make stake-devnft environment=master-goerli network=goerli nftrank <rank of "Network_registry" nft>
+PRIVATE_KEY<private key of "account"> make stake-nrnft environment=master-goerli network=goerli nftrank=<rank of "Network_registry" nft>
 ```

 ### Register the peer ID

 An eligible node runner can call `selfRegister(string[] hoprPeerIds)` method from `HoprNetworkRegistry` smart contract to register one or multiple HOPR node(s).
+The number of nodes one account is allowed to register is subject to the `rank` of the "Network Registry" NFT the account has staked.

 For the <mark>staging environment</mark>, please call the following function where the `PRIVATE_KEY` is the private key of the node runner's account.
 This call can only succeed if the caller (i.e. the `PRIVATE_KEY` of the node runner) is eligible (having enough stake or a "Network_registry" NFT).